Ali Imran Alimi

-Ali Imran bin Alimi (born 2 February 1998) is a Malaysian footballer who plays as a centre-back.
+Ali Imran bin Alimi (born 2 February 1998) is a Malaysian professional footballer who plays as a centre-back.

 Ali Imran was born in Kuala Pilah, Negeri Sembilan but raised in Kuala Lumpur and Selangor.
 He began his football career in 2013 at Sekolah Sukan Tunku Mahkota Ismail in Bandar Penawar, Johor where he studied for 3 years and continued his career development at Malaysia Pahang Sports School in Gambang, Pahang, graduating with a Sijil Pelajaran Malaysia at the end of 2015.